gingertris/The-Field/README.md

 # Tris' Field
 My attempt at a recreation of Psyonix x Rival Esports' The Field.

-# How will Tris’ field work?
+# How will Tris’ Field work?

 There will be 2 divisions: **Open Division** and **Closed Division**.